FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 \

 #################################################

-Math:
+FitExamp:

-The code used to derived the equations for power spectrum, including model power spectrum, power spectrum estimator, window function.
+We measure the power spectrum of 600 mocks of 6dFGS and 6dFGSv surveys.
+We fit the growth rate fsigma8 by comparing the model power spectrum to measured power spectrum.
+We use density power spectrum, momentum power spectrum and cross-power spectrum.